Your Cart

 Our slow-roasting is a chemical intervention designed to target CGA.
 Over the extended roast period, the following occurs:

+• Chlorogenic Acid (CGA) Degradation: The extended heat breaks the CGA molecule down into smaller, less reactive compounds.
+The longer the bean stays in the heat (without burning), the more CGA is naturally degraded.
 By weight, acidic compounds make up about 8% to 9% of the dry weight of coffee.
 Nonvolatile acids constitute the majority of this.
 The potential danger posed to people struggling with sensitivities to acidic compounds is not just the percentage, but the chemical structure of CGA.

-1. Preventing Quinic Acid Build-up: When coffee is quickly roasted and then often left to sit or be reheated, the remaining CGA breaks down into Quinic Acid.
+• Preventing Quinic Acid Build-up: When coffee is quickly roasted and then often left to sit or be reheated, the remaining CGA breaks down into Quinic Acid.
 This acid is notorious for adding bitterness and increasing stomach irritation.
 Our slow roast process preemptively breaks down most of the CGA, drastically reducing the pool of chemicals available to turn into Quinic Acid later.

 The Strecker Degradation: Turning Amino Acids into Complex Aromatic Compounds

-🔬 Deep Dive: The Chemistry of Strecker Degradation
+The Chemistry of Complexity: Strecker Degradation

-Amino Acids & α-Dicarbonyls Strecker Degradation Strecker Aldehydes: The true architects of coffee flavor.
+Outputs Strecker Aldehydes: The true architects of coffee flavor.

 New Slow Roasted Flavors are Created.
 As the Strecker Degradation forms new flavor compounds, they replace Volatile acidic bright notes with sweetness, nutty, chocolate, and malts.
-When the beans cool, they are ready for near acid-free consumption.

 A Note on Professional Standards: The Cupping Connection

-⏳ Time and Temperature: The Slow Roast's Precision
+Time and Temperature: The Slow Roast's Precision

 Slow Roasting: The "Brew Liberation" Experiment